PiotrFedak/PiotrFedak/README.md

 <h1>Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"/></h1>

 Hi!
 I'm a Computer Science Engineer mainly working with technologies related to JavaScript, but I'm always open to learning something new.
-I hold the ISTQB® Certified Tester Foundation Level certification and enjoy working on both development and software testing.
+I hold the ISTQB CTFL certificate and have experience in both software development and testing.
-I’m into all things IT, broadly speaking.
+I have a broad interest in IT and quality assurance.
 Feel free to reach out — I don’t bite and would be happy to help with a project, especially if it involves testing!